Easter is my love story

 I couldn’t have been more than seven.

 But my imagination filled with longing so deep it felt unbearable.
-In my imagination I saw someone pining for an unreachable loved one and it overwhelmed me.
+I pictured someone yearning for a loved one far away, and it overwhelmed me.
+It broke my little heart.

 This has always been my life: